CodelyTV/scala-ddd-example/README.md

 ### Prepare the application environment
 1. Copy [the Docker environment variables config file](docker/.env.dist) and tune it with your desired values: `cp docker/.env.dist docker/.env`
-2. Start Docker and bring up the project needed containers: `cd docker/; docker-compose up -d`
+2. Start Docker and bring up the project needed containers: `cd docker/; docker-compose up -d; cd ..`
 3. Create the database tables in your Docker MySQL container: `sbt createDbTables`

 ### Run the tests and start the HTTP server